RMSabe/TeensyLib/README.md

 # TeensyLib
-Some APIs for the Teensy boards with the Arduino IDE.
+Some libraries for the Teensy boards with the Arduino IDE.

+Author: Rafael Sabe
+Email: rafaelmsabe@gmail.com